Alexander the Great: Hellenization in South and Central Asia

-Following the conquests of Alexander the Great in the east, Hellenistic influence on Indian art was far-ranging.
-In the area of architecture, a few examples of the Ionic order can be found as far as Pakistan with the Jandial temple near Taxila.
+Following the conquests of Alexander the Great in the east, Hellenistic influence on Indian art was far-reaching.
+In architecture, a few examples of the Ionic order can be found as far as Pakistan with the Jandial temple near Taxila.
 Several examples of capitals displaying Ionic influences can be seen as far as Patna, especially with the Pataliputra capital, dated to the 3rd century BC.
 The Corinthian order is also heavily represented in the art of Gandhara, especially through Indo-Corinthian capitals.

 Influence on Rome

 Alexander and his exploits were admired by many Romans, especially generals, who wanted to associate themselves with his achievements.
 Polybius began his Histories by reminding Romans of Alexander's achievements, and thereafter Roman leaders saw him as a role model.
 Pompey the Great adopted the epithet "Magnus" and even Alexander's anastole-type haircut, and searched the conquered lands of the east for Alexander's 260-year-old cloak, which he then wore as a sign of greatness.
-Julius Caesar dedicated a Lysippean equestrian bronze statue but replaced Alexander's head with his own, while Octavian visited Alexander's tomb in Alexandria and temporarily changed his seal from a sphinx to Alexander's profile.
+Julius Caesar dedicated a Lysippean equestrian bronze statue, but replaced Alexander's head with his own, while Octavian visited Alexander's tomb in Alexandria and temporarily changed his seal from a sphinx to Alexander's profile.
 The emperor Trajan also admired Alexander, as did Nero and Caracalla.
-The Macriani, a Roman family that in the person of Macrinus briefly ascended to the imperial throne, kept images of Alexander on their persons, either on jewellery, or embroidered into their clothes.
+The Macriani, a Roman family that in the person of Macrinus briefly ascended to the imperial throne, kept images of Alexander on their persons, either on jewellery or embroidered into their clothes.

-On the other hand, some Roman writers, particularly Republican figures, used Alexander as a cautionary tale of how autocratic tendencies can be kept in check by republican values.
+On the other hand, some Roman writers, particularly Republican figures, used Alexander as a cautionary tale of how autocratic tendencies can be kept in check by the values of the Roman Republic.
 Alexander was used by these writers as an example of ruler values such as amicitia (friendship) and clementia (clemency), but also iracundia (anger) and cupiditas gloriae (over-desire for glory).

 Emperor Julian in his satire called "The Caesars", describes a contest between the previous Roman emperors, with Alexander the Great called in as an extra contestant, in the presence of the assembled gods.

-The Itinerarium Alexandri is a 4th-century Latin Itinerarium which describes Alexander the Great's campaigns.
+The Itinerarium Alexandri is a 4th-century Latin description of Alexander the Great's campaigns.

 Julius Caesar went to serve his quaestorship in Hispania after his wife's funeral, in the spring or early summer of 69 BC.
 While there, he encountered a statue of Alexander the Great, and realised with dissatisfaction that he was now at an age when Alexander had the world at his feet, while he had achieved comparatively little.

 Pompey posed as the "new Alexander" since he was his boyhood hero.